Introduction to Menopause

 When approaching menopause, every woman should discuss each option — the potential

-risks and benefits — with her health care provider.
-Visit Online Resources of Women's Health for more information.
+risks and benefits — with her healthcare provider.